Metal Plate Etching Workshop

 This workshop is suitable for beginners to intermediate, all ages over 16.

 Scroll down, or click here, to read what past students have said about this workshop.

 We will cover aluminium plate preparation and various ‘ground’ options to cover the plate, in preparation for our mark making and/or image.

 We’ll look at different ways to apply line, tone and texture to the plate, then we will print our plate onto quality printmaking papers using an etching press.

 You will work with two aluminium plates, giving you scope to explore different line and mark making techniques.
-One (or both plates) can be used for mark making experimentation, and the 2nd plate to hold your image that we will etch.
-We’ll be printing both plates so you can see clearly how your etched marks print.
+One (or both plates) can be used for mark making experimentation, and the 2nd plate to hold your drawn image.
+We’ll be etching and printing both plates so you can see clearly how your etched marks print.